Yerba buena is an aromatic herb that comes from the mint family and is full of health benefits! It is loaded with antioxidants, including:

 - Pain Relief – Those suffering from arthritis have found that this herb’s analgesic properties help provide pain relief.
 Similarly, it has been found to aid in recovering from injuries and illnesses.
 To aid in pain relief, it can be ingested as a tea or applied to wounded areas topically.
-Natural Wellness’s CBD Oil is also excellent for relieving pain.
-It produces a healthy inflammatory response which reduces your aches and pains.

 - Respiratory Help – Yerba Buena tea can help eliminate infections as well as reduce phlegm and mucus found in our respiratory tracts.

 - Heals Wounds – Crushing up yerba buena stems into a powder and applying them to scrapes and wounds can help them heal faster.

 - Weight Management – If you drink this tea regularly, it can help suppress your appetite as well as promote fat burning, leading to losing some unwanted pounds.
 (2)

 Now that you know some of the many health benefits of yerba buena, here are some tips on how to grow your own!
 (3)

 - Purchase a yerba buena root ball from your local nursery or gardening store.

 - In the spring, after the possibilities of winter weather and frost has passed, clear the weeds from a shaded plot of soil.

 - Dig a hole about 6 inches deep and break up any large dirt clumps.
 This should be as deep as the root ball and twice as wide.

 - Place the root ball in the hole so that it is level with the ground.